openstack-security/openstack-security.github.io/_posts/2016-08-31-openstack-security-notes.markdown

 author: "lhinds @ Red Hat"
 ---

-For this post I will explain what OpenStack Security notes are, and how they benefit OpenStack operators.
+In this post I will explain what OpenStack Security notes are, and how they benefit OpenStack operators.

 Recently tmcpeak and sicare provided a roundup of the [OpenStack Vulnerability